prathameshkavale3004/Automation-Projects/README.md

 1. Open the `/ui-automation` folder in your IDE.
 2. Ensure dependencies are managed using Maven/Gradle.
-3. Run the individual test classes.
+3. Run 'LoginTest.java' and 'FileUploadTest' classes.

 ### API Automation